apache/www-site/content/foundation/marks/faq/index.md

 page for details about logo usage.

-# May I use the Apache feather logo on the cover/title of published books, articles, or other publications?  {#titlefeather}
+# May I use The ASF logo on the cover/title of published books, articles, or other publications?  {#titlefeather}

-No.  The Apache feather logo (old horizontal version, or new vertical version) is a special trademark to the members of the Apache
-Software Foundation.
-You may **not** use the feather logo on the external covers or title pages of books or similar printed materials.
+No.  The ASF logo is a special trademark to the members of The Apache Software Foundation.
+You may **not** use the logo on the external covers or title pages of books or similar printed materials.